EberlyODL/phys010sjv11/batteries_and_the_volt.md

 1. The bigger the water tank, the bigger the battery reservoir of electrons.
 The longer it should last.
 Rectangular 9 V batteries or big D batteries (or a car battery) are all "big" batteries and they last longer.
 They have more electrons.
 2. The size of the pipe determines how big of a current you can get.
 A car battery is 12 V, which is not that much but it can give rises to very large currents.
 It has a large pipe.
 3. The height of the pipe is the voltage.
-It tells you how much energy each electron have.
-In order to operate certain devices, you need more or less energy per electrons.
+It tells you how much energy each electron has.
+In order to operate certain devices, you need more or less energy per electron (voltage).
 This determines the voltage of the battery you would need.

 Try the following exercise.